Ordinance (India)

 Ordinances are laws that are promulgated by the President of India on the recommendation of the Union Cabinet, which will have the same effect as an Act of Parliament.
 They can only be issued when Parliament is not in session.
 They enable the Indian government to take immediate legislative action.
-Ordinances cease to operate either if Parliament does not approve of them within six weeks of reassembly, or if disapproving resolutions are passed by both Houses.
+Ordinances cease to operate either if Parliament does not approve of them within six weeks of reassembly, or if both Houses pass disapproving resolutions.
 It is also compulsory for a session of Parliament to be held within six months.
 A total of 679 ordinances have been issued from 1950–2014.